Takashiidobe/notes/src/books/game-programming-patterns/bytecode.md

 }
 ```

-This is good enough to define basic behavior, but we can\'t compose any
+This is good enough to define basic behavior, but we can't compose any
 behavior.

 ### Behavior = Composition